-After consultation with the Faculty Housing Committee, a house or unit is designated as either: (1) a rental unit reserved for tenure-track faculty members, visiting faculty, lecturers, and coaches who have not received senior contract status, or (2) available for purchase through the Department of Rental Properties and the Office of the Chief Financial Officer.
-Once a house or unit has been designated as available for rent or purchase, eligible individuals will have the opportunity to rent or buy such house or unit under the Rental Plan or the House Purchase Plan, as determined by the point systems described below.
+After consultation with the Faculty Housing Committee, a house or unit is designated as either a rental unit or available for purchase.
+Once a house or unit has been designated as available for rent or purchase, eligible employees will have the opportunity to rent or buy such house or unit under the Rental Housing Plan or the House Purchase Plan, with priority determined by the point systems described below.
+In either case, the employee will be able to either rent or purchase the available unit [for an amount that is below the fair market value].
+As a result, such benefit could have certain federal income tax implications discussed in more detail below.